Grow a minimum of three acres.

 Insure your full crop.
 All acres seeded to establish long-term hay or pasture fields (whether seeded directly or with a nurse crop) must be enrolled in Production Insurance.

+Both spring-seeded and summer-seeded new forage seeding can be insured.
 The following species are insurable:

 - Annual rye grass